faylward/viralrecall/README.md

 **-db, --database**
 This is the database usef for viral detection.
-Use "general" for the VOGDB, and "NCLDV" for NCVOGs.
-NCVOGs are more useful for NCLDV-specific searches, but other viruses will not be detected.
+Use "VOG" for the VOGDB, and "GVOG" for NCVOGs.
+GVOGs are more useful for NCLDV-specific searches, and this is the default.

 **-s, --minscore**
 This is the mean score that a genomic regions needs to have in order to pass the filter and get reported as a viral region.
 The score is calculated from the HMMER3 scores, with higher scores indicating more and better matches to the VOG database, and lower scores indicating more and higher matches to the Pfam database.
 The default is 10.